File Photo Credit: Guek Peng Siong/SportSG

 The Rules of Doubles

-Unlike the singles game where the ball can bounce anywhere on the table during service, in doubles, the ball can only bounce on the right half portion of the table for both the server and the receiver.
+Unlike the singles game where the ball can bounce anywhere on the table during service, in doubles, the ball can only bounce on the right half portion of the table for both the server

 Like the singles game, the service still alternates every two points between teams, but it also alternates between players on the same team.

 Once your team has finished your two serves, you swap sides with your partner.
 The person you were serving to now serves and your partner is the new receiver.

 Doubles matches have a certain order of play that must be followed.